wp-plugins/fossura-tag-miner/readme.txt

 = The painless way =

 *	Go to "Plugins" > "Add"
-*	Search for "fossura tag miner"
+*	Search for "tag miner"
 *	Click "Install now"
 *	Activate the plugin

-A new menu ("Fossura Tag Miner") will appear in your Settings section
+A new menu ("Tag Miner") will appear in your Settings section

 = The manual way =